 The Methodist church was at the height of its popularity and social influence in New Zealand in the late 19th and early 20th centuries.
 At that time around 10% of the population were Methodists; later the percentage declined sharply.

 The church collectively rallied around the temperance cause – discouraging the drinking of alcohol – which gained strength from the early 1880s.
 In 1893 it released the Reverend Leonard Isitt from pastoral duties to campaign for temperance full-time.
-Isitt entered Parliament on the temperance ticket and became one of the cause’s leading voices.
-The church urged its members to avoid the dangers of alcohol, starting with children in the Band of Hope, through to rallying for local and national prohibition.
+Isitt entered Parliament in 1911 on the temperance ticket and became one of the cause’s leading voices.
+The church urged its members to avoid the dangers of alcohol, starting with children in the Band of Hope and rallying for local and national prohibition.
 Methodists were mainstays of the prohibition movement from the 1890s to the 1930s, and provided many of its leaders.

 Some working-class Methodists sought to pursue the lessons of their faith through political action.
 The Methodist enthusiasm for egalitarianism, and for protecting the needy, found a voice in left-wing politics.
 Methodist missionary Colin Scrimgeour, known as Uncle Scrim, hosted the Friendly road, a popular but controversial religious radio programme in the 1930s.
 In it he criticised the government and urged support for the Labour Party on humanitarian grounds.